-If you have been abused or neglected at Alton Bluffs Estate, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Alton Bluffs Estate, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Alton Bluffs Estate is an Illinois nursing home.
 Alton Bluffs Estate licensed to Residential Options Inc. Alton Bluffs Estate is located at 821 Washington Ave, Alton, IL 62002 with telephone number 618-465-0044.
 Alton Bluffs Estate has 16 beds and 14 staff members.
 The Illinois Nursing Home Care Act governs Alton Bluffs Estate.

 Alton Bluffs Estate’s Address, Phone Number, and Contact Information

 Alton Bluffs Estate

 821 Washington Ave.